follow

 Ruth Rose

-Screenwriter Ruth Rose, famous for her role as the writer of King Kong (1933), was born on the 16th of January, 1891.
+Writer, researcher and filmmaker Ruth Rose, famous for her role as the screenwriter for King Kong (1933), was born on the 16th of January, 1891.

 King Kong 1933 Ultimate Guide

-Following the success of King Kong, Rose wrote the screenplays for several other movies including Son of Kong (1933), She (1935) and The Last Days of Pompeii (1935), with her last complete work being Mighty Joe Young (1949).
+It might be said that Rose was born into the entertainment business, as her father was famed Broadway playwright, actor and director Edward E Rose.
+Following the success of King Kong, Rose wrote the screenplays for several other movies including The Son of Kong (1933), She (1935) and The Last Days of Pompeii (1935), with her last complete work being Mighty Joe Young (1949).

-Ruth Rose died on the 8th of June 1978, aged 82.
-Tragically, her death coincided with the birthday of her husband.
+Ruth Rose died on the 8th of June 1978, aged 82; her death coincided with the birthday of her husband.

 Leave a comment